the-ozet/the-ozet.github.io/_videos/leonid.md

 videoid: Cre6R3gXHG8
 ---

-<em>The OZET pioneer (Albert 5) is shown exercising in rural Russia before joining the Space Program.</em>
+The OZET pioneer (Albert 5) is shown exercising in rural Russia before joining the Space Program.